 The antivirus settings for specific protocols (HTTP, FTP, e-mail) only apply if a proxy for the corresponding protocol is configured and active.
-To configure a proxy, navigate to the proxy settings and create/edit a firewall rule to activate the proxy for the corresponding protocol (see also HTTP(S) Proxy Settings on page 109 and E-mail Security on page 105).
+To configure a proxy, navigate to the proxy settings and create/edit a firewall rule to activate the proxy for the corresponding protocol (see also HTTP(S) Proxy Settings on page 112 and E-mail Security on page 108).

-Application Filter
+Application Management

-Application filters provide a way of filtering the network traffic based on the behavior of the data stream.
-This way, applications like Skype can be systematically filtered, even if they are encrypted.
+With application management, you can filter network traffic according to the behavior of the data stream.
+In this way, parts of an application-such as the chat feature in Skype-can be systematically filtered out even if they are encrypted.

-In some cases, for example with Skype, the application filter can only classify applications after a certain number of packets has been exchanged.
-This means that a first contact cannot be prevented.
-However, any subsequent packets are blocked.
+In some cases, for example with Skype, the Application Management filter can only classify applications after a certain number of packets have been exchanged.
+This means that there is no way to prevent the initial contact.
+However, all subsequent packets are then blocked.

-Application Filter Settings
+Settings

-Use the Application Filter Settings to activate or deactivate filters.
+The Application Filter Settings allow you to enable or disable filters in general.

-Input field Description 1/0 A slider switch indicates whether the Application Filter is active (I) or inactive (0).
-Click the slider switch to change the status.
-The application filter is disabled by default.
-License Displays the license information for your application filter.
-For more information, see License on page 36.
+Input box Description 1/0 A slider button indicates whether application management is enabled (I) or disabled (0).
+Click on the slider button to change the status of this option.
+By default, application management is disabled.
+License Displays license information about your application filter.
+Please refer to License on page 37 for further information.
+CA for SSL Interception This certificate authority is used by the application filter to create pseudo certificates if SSL interception has been activated in the profile.

-If you have modified these settings, use the buttons at the bottom right of the editor panel to confirm (Save) or to discard your changes (Reset).
-Otherwise, you can close the dialog (Close).
+If you have made changes, you can use the buttons at the bottom right of the edit window to save them (Save) or discard them (Reset).
+Otherwise you can close the window (Close).